Park Crescent Railings, Park Crescent

 Railings surrounding a private communal garden at the north end of Portland Place.
 The garden contains a notable stature of the Duke of Kent and the Waterloo plane trees planted in the early 19th century.
 Forms a key part of John Nash's design concept.

 The railings of the garden can be viewed externally at any reasonable time.
-The interior of the garden is open in June each year as part of the London Open Garden Squares Weekend.
+The garden is open to the public annually for London Open Garden Squares weekend.

 - Open on Heritage Open Day